Free Car Insurance Comparison

 A policy limit (or “limit of liability”) is the maximum amount of money your insurance company will pay for any claim under your policy.
-As part of policy limits, there are two set maximum dollar amounts, such as $50,000/$100,000.
+As part of policy limits, there are three set maximum dollar amounts, such as $50,000/$100,000/$50,000.

 IntelliDrive® is a 90-day program that uses a smartphone app to record and score the driving behavior of drivers covered under your policy.
 If you enroll, you may be eligible for discounts on your policy’s first term.

 When you renew, Travelers states that safe driving habits can lead to savings of up to 20 percent in the states where IntelliDrive® is available (up to 15 percent in Florida).
 Risky driving habits can lead to higher premiums in most of the covered areas except for Washington, D.C., Maryland, Montana, Pennsylvania, and Virginia.